eleaven/DAO/AADAO/README.md

 [Cosmos Hub Forum Discussion on funding AADAO (formerly Orbital DAO)](https://forum.cosmos.network/t/funding-the-cosmos-hub-grant-program/8965/14)

 ## Funding
-Funding request: Now 588,000 ATOM
+Funding request: 588,000 ATOM
-Funding the most promising initiatives can unlock the spontaneity and collective intelligence of the Hub community while delivering an intentional and strategic roadmap for the Hub.
+> Funding the most promising initiatives can unlock the spontaneity and collective intelligence of the Hub community while delivering an intentional and strategic roadmap for the Hub.

 Kick-starting open source software initiatives will make the Cosmos Hub self-sustainable in the long term and create value for ATOM holders.